Mark-Seaman/Shrinking-World-Pubs/spirituality/AI/Community/Community.md

 # Community

-I firmly believe that we were not meant to walk this journey alone.
-God designed us for community, for relationships that are rooted in love and built on mutual support and encouragement.
-The church is the embodiment of that community, a place where we can come together to worship, learn, and grow together.
+Community is at the heart of everything I believe.
 Without love and connection to others, we are left empty and alone.
 Love is not just a feeling, but a way of living.
 It is the true test of our maturity and character.